r0hit2005/opencv/doc/tutorials/core/how_to_use_OpenCV_parallel_for_new/how_to_use_OpenCV_parallel_for_new.markdown

 For the purpose of this tutorial, we will implement the simplest form of the function which takes a grayscale image (1 channel) and an odd length square kernel and produces an output image.
 The operation will not be performed in-place.
-@note In order to perform in-place, the only feasible method is to create a temporary matrix, store the values, and then copy the values to the original image.
+@note We can store a few of the relevant pixels temporarily to make sure we use the original values during the convolution and then do it in-place.
+However, the purpose of this tutorial is to introduce parallel_for_ function and an inplace implementation may be too complicated.

 Pseudocode